amrita122/90DaysOfDevOps/2025/docker/solution.md

 ## 📌 Week 5: Docker Basics & Advanced Challenge
 Welcome to the Week 5 Docker Challenge!
 In this task, you will work with Docker concepts and tools taught by Shubham Bhaiya.
 This challenge covers the following topics:

-Introduction and Purpose: Understand Docker’s role in modern development.
+- **Introduction and Purpose**: Understand Docker’s role in modern development.
-Virtualization vs. Containerization: Learn the differences and benefits.
+- **Virtualization vs. Containerization**: Learn the differences and benefits.
-Build Kya Hota Hai: Understand the Docker build process.
+- **Build Kya Hota Hai**: Understand the Docker build process.
-Docker Terminologies: Get familiar with key Docker terms.
+- **Docker Terminologies**: Get familiar with key Docker terms.
-Docker Components: Explore Docker Engine, images, containers, and more.
+- **Docker Components**: Explore Docker Engine, images, containers, and more.
-Project Building Using Docker: Containerize a sample project.
+- Project Building Using Docker: Containerize a sample project.
-Multi-stage Docker Builds / Distroless Images: Optimize your images.
+- Multi-stage Docker Builds / Distroless Images: Optimize your images.
-Docker Hub (Push/Tag/Pull): Manage and distribute your Docker images.
+- Docker Hub (Push/Tag/Pull): Manage and distribute your Docker images.
-Docker Volumes: Persist data across container runs.
+- Docker Volumes: Persist data across container runs.
-Docker Networking: Connect containers using networks.
+- Docker Networking: Connect containers using networks.
-Docker Compose: Orchestrate multi-container applications.
+- Docker Compose: Orchestrate multi-container applications.
-Docker Scout: Analyze your images for vulnerabilities and insights.
+- Docker Scout: Analyze your images for vulnerabilities and insights.

 Complete all the tasks below and document your steps, commands, and observations in a file named solution.md.
 Finally, share your experience on LinkedIn using the provided guidelines.